This morning I stumbled about something interesting on youtube. As

 The mortar weights 15kg an can be carried by a single person.
 Usually a second one carries 4 rounds.

-The advantages are obvious: No fire/flash or smoke which could give away the position.
-The noise is equivalent to suppressed AK and thus it can be fired without hearing protection.
+away the position.
+The noise is equivalent to suppressed AK and thus it

 There has always been a safety concern on the PSS pistole because the spend cartridges are still under pressure and could possibly explode.
 On a mortar this is clearly no problem anymore.